lbcb-sci/raven/README.md

       default: 0
-      threshold for overlap between two reads in order to construct an edge between them if set to zero, this functionality is disabled -p, --polishing-rounds <int>
+      threshold for overlap between two reads in order to construct an edge between them if set to zero, this functionality is disabled -o, --kMaxNumOverlaps <long unsigned int>
+      default: 32
+      maximum number of overlaps that will be taken during FindOverlapsAndCreatePiles stage -p, --polishing-rounds <int>
       default: 2
       number of times racon is invoked